Knowledge Architecture

 Example Prompts

-• Audit this system for UKM alignment and identify drift.
+• Audit this system for UKM alignment and identify which layer is drifting.

-• Show how an AI agent using UKM maintains alignment across a multi-step workflow.
+• Show how an AI agent using UKM maintains alignment across a multi-step workflow without losing the declared intent.

 FAQ